Riley Greene Preview, Player Props: Tigers vs. Yankees

-Riley Greene -- with an on-base percentage of .179 in his past 10 games, 168 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the New York Yankees, with Gerrit Cole on the mound, on August 30 at 6:40 PM ET.
+On Thursday, Riley Greene (.118 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Yankees.
+In his last game he had a hitless performance (0-for-3) against the Yankees.

 Riley Greene Game Info & Props vs. the Yankees